 I’m a little behind the ball with this post – BB creams have been carving up the beauty market in the last few years!
 But I figured this would make the perfect blog post as I’m quite regularly asked “what the heck is a BB cream?” and “what BB cream do you recommend?”
 So here we go!

 BB cream, or Beauty Balm or Blemish Balms, was originally developed by a German dermatologist who wanted to offer his clients help with covering redness and sun protection after facial peels and other minor skin cosmetic procedures.
-The popularity of BB creams later soared in popularity thanks to the Koreans who loved the flawless effect this light weight coverage product gave their complexion.
+This kind of cream was seen in many other clinics of this sector – no doubt in London dermatologists offices too, but the popularity of BB creams later soared in popularity thanks to the Koreans who loved the flawless effect this light weight coverage product gave their complexion.

 But what the heck is it?
 BB cream is like a lightweight tinted moisturizer with sunscreen and, usually, some anti-aging goodness biffed in for good measure.
 BB cream can be used as a standalone product on your face in place of foundation, or, if you like a fuller-coverage, you can use BB cream as a base and apply your usual foundation over the top.
 The same goes for whichever skin issue you like to prioritize, for example, if you worry a lot about under-eye wrinkles you can simply top up with eye balms, but it’s a great place to start.